Surging Jets look to end 12-game skid vs. rival Patriots

 Yep, it has been a while.

 On Sunday, the surprising Jets (5-2) have a chance to end that skid and create a new storyline when they host the last-place Patriots (3-4).
-A victory would be New York’s fifth straight – with the previous time it accomplished that, coincidentally, being that win over New England seven years ago.
+A victory would be New York’s fifth straight – which last happened, coincidentally, with that win over New England seven years ago.

 ”They’ve been the gold standard of the AFC East for a very, very long time,” Saleh said. ”They’re not going anywhere as long as Coach Belichick is there.
 They’re not going anywhere.
 They’re not going to disappear.”